Andyreww/Arknights-Scraper/README.md

 ```
 pip install -r requirements.txt
 ```
-Then, run the `arknights_scraper.py` script to scrape the data and save it to a CSV file:
+Then, run the arknights_scraper.py script to scrape the data and save it to a SQLite database using the `sqlite3` library:

 ```